cgwire/kitsu/docs/production_advanced/README.md

 ![enlarge comment section delete](../img/getting-started/enlarge_comment_delete.png)

-## See Detail of an Asset
+## See the Details of an Asset

-If you want to see an asset's detail, click on its name.
+To see an asset's detail, click on its name.

 ![Shot detail](../img/getting-started/asset_detail.png)